Lollipop: Manufacturing

-While the main functional ingredients of a lollipop are quite simple, the process of making such confections can be complex.
-The formation and physical state of the glassy amorphous structure used in the creation of the lollipop is an involved chemical process.
-The first step in making lollipops after mixing the main ingredients is the heating process.
-During heating, the molecules increase in their translational mobility and therefore begin to resemble liquids.
+The formation and physical state of the glassy amorphous structure used in the creation of the lollipop are involved in a chemical process.
+The heating process is the first step in making lollipops after mixing the main ingredients.
+During heating, the molecules increase their translational mobility and resemble liquids.
 Although many hard candies are heated to about 310 F, the temperature that the solution is heated to is dependent on the specific volume and contents of the mixture.
 After heating is complete, the solution can then be cooled.
-The final cooled solution is a supersaturated due to the moisture content dropping below 2%.
+The final cooled solution is supersaturated due to the moisture content dropping below 2%.
 Supersaturated or supercooled liquids are also formed due to inhibitors preventing crystallization.
 They are unstable because crystallization is a favored reaction in this case.
-During the cooling process, the most important physicochemical characteristic of lollipops, the glass transition process, occurs.
+During the cooling process, lollipops' most important physicochemical characteristic, the glass transition process, occurs.